jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies when a person is allowed a deduction under section DQ 4 (Environmental restoration accounts scheme) for a payment to their environmental restoration account under section EK 2.
 Amount of deduction
-(2) The amount of the deduction is calculated using the formula— payment tax rate.
+(2) The amount of the deduction is calculated using the formula—paymenttax rate.
 Definition of items in formula
 (3) The items in the formula are defined in subsections (4) and (5).
 Payment